 Carpal Tunnel Syndrome is undoubtedly an epidemic.
 It is now a chronic and debilitating issue in the workplace, affecting those who perform repetitive tasks with improper rest or breaks.
 Common causes include computer entry, manufacturing line workers, cashiers and pulling weeds while in the garden for many hours.
 With an increase of computer use, the problem is affecting a greater percentage of the population.
 The signs of CTS include tingling, numbness, weakness and pain in the wrist and hands.
 The main cause is pressure to the median nerve as it passes beneath the wrist.
 The pain can obstruct sleep, work and daily routine.
 The purpose of treatment is to rehabilitate the wrist and help you stay working at your job.
 Treatment involves specific joint manipulation, laser therapy, exercises and possible braces.
 It is possible to feel better quickly without drugs or surgery.

-Scoliosis is condition of spinal deformity.
-The spine grows sideways, bent and twisted rather than straight.
+POSTURE CLINIC -Scoliosis/Bowed knee/Forward head carriage Scoliosis is condition of spinal deformity, the spine grows sideways, bent and twisted rather than straight.
 The condition can predispose to back pain, premature arthritis, and perhaps respiratory and other internal problems.
 Spinal curvature most often affects girls between the ages of 8 and 18.
 In some instances kids are born with scoliosis.
 All children ought to be checked for scoliosis, especially if a parent has this spinal problem.
 At Epping Family Chiropractic, our goal is early detection and treatment with corrective spinal adjustment and structural strengthening exercises.
 Severe cases with rapidly advancing curvature might have to be referred for surgery.
 Obviously we treat MANY adults with scoliosis.
 In several cases they're shocked when their X-rays show curvature.
 Care improves function and provides relief to their back pain, but cannot correct the curvature.
 Chiropractic offers hope for a healthy pain free life for the people affected by scoliosis.